RecList/evalRS-CIKM-2022/README_CIKM_2022.md

 ### Third Step: Configure your envs

+[ _Note_: you can run the sample script without any env file, since now the loop will only run locally given that EvalRS is not running. ]

 A sample submission script is included in this repository as a template.
 We suggest you run it _as soon as you have received your credentials_ to check that your setup is correct.

 We use dot files to manage secret keys.
 Copy the `local.env` file and create an